A Little History

 The carved figures on the front of the shop represent of the children who lived in the house at the time of the restoration work.

-Gill and John Lucas bought the house in October 2002 and have worked hard to make the house comfortable for guests and family alike.
-We hope you will enjoy your stay and sharing a little of Bishop’s Castles history with us.
+Jenny and Glyn Jones bought the house in 2019, we hope you will enjoy your stay and sharing a little of Bishop’s Castles history with us.